Billingegroup/cookiecutter/news/docformatter.rst

 **Added:**

-* automatic docstring linting with PEP 257 compliance with docformatter in pre-commit for
+* automatic docstring linting with PEP 257 compliance with docformatter in pre-commit

 **Changed:**